Search this site

 • A lantern (Strongly recommended to navigate through the dark night)

-• Messages for the dead written on paper, to be collected by the Messengers for the Dead both during line-up and when the procession reaches the riverfront.
-These will be burned over the water during the River Ritual.
+• Messages for the dead written on paper, to be burned at the river’s edge during the River Ritual.

 • Tokens to honor and remember those who have recently passed on, to wear or carry with you.